 Head of Composite Materials & Processes Competence Center

-- State-of-the-art, technical synthesis
+- State-of-the-art, technical synthesis, technological and scientific watch

 - Specific technological platforms